inside.ewu.edu

 Undergraduate Program

-The Film program prepares students for creative roles in the filmic arts.
-The 79-credit program provides intensive experience in production, screenwriting, and film criticism.
+The Film program prepares students for creative roles in film and digital media.
+The 80-credit program provides intensive experience in production, screenwriting, and film studies.
 Students take core classes in every emphasis for four consecutive quarters, culminating in a capstone course that asks them to reflect on their experience in the film program before moving ahead.
-Students then complete two or more of the following senior projects:
+Students may then continue all three tracks or choose two specializations among production, screenwriting, and film studies.
+Students must complete two or more of the following senior projects:

 • An industry standard screenplay or teleplay

-• Faculty panel review of the projects as part of the oral exam experience
+A panel of faculty and invited experts review senior projects as part of the oral exam experience.

-The Film Program provides students with audio and video editing suites, field production equipment, and a variety of production facilities.
+The Film and Digital Media Program provides students with audio and video editing suites, field production equipment, and a variety of production facilities.

-The location of the campus in proximity to Spokane, a center of motion picture production, allows students to participate in internship programs in a wide range of communication settings.
+The location of the campus in proximity to Spokane, a hub of motion picture production, allows students to participate in internship programs in a wide range of communication settings.

 Graduate Program

-The Theatre program does not offer a graduate degree but does cooperate in individualized interdisciplinary programs.
-Proposed interdisciplinary programs must be developed in consultation with a Theatre advisor and submitted in compliance with the requirements listed under Interdisciplinary Graduate Programs.
+The Film and Digital Media program does not offer a graduate degree but does cooperate in individualized interdisciplinary programs.
+Proposed interdisciplinary programs must be developed in consultation with a Film advisor and submitted in compliance with the requirements listed under Interdisciplinary Graduate Programs.

 Film Courses

 FILM 110.
-INTRODUCTION TO FILMIC ARTS MEDIA PRODUCTION.
-5 Credits.
+INTRODUCTION TO FILM AND DIGITAL MEDIA PRODUCTION.
+4 Credits.

 Notes: offered fall quarter.